Yasser Arafat: Israeli-Palestinian Conflict – Part 14

 Both sides declared victory.
 To the Israelis, the purpose of the mission was achieved by destroying the Fatah camp.
 However, for the Palestinians it became a victory that established their national claims.
 At first, the battle was seen as unifying the Hashemite Jordan with its many Palestinian refugees and residents, as King Hussein had proclaimed “I think we may reach a position where we are all fedayeen.”
 After the battle however, the PLO’s strength began to grow, and Palestinians spoke openly of taking over Jordan as part of Palestine.

 Arafat advocated guerrilla warfare and successfully sought to make the PLO a fully independent organization under the control of the fedayeen (type of voluntary militant group found in Persian culture extending to countries which (historically speaking) were, or are, Persian influenced) organizations.
-At the Palestinian National Congress meeting of 1969, Fatah (leading Palestinian political party) gained control of the executive bodies of the PLO.
-Arafat was appointed PLO chairman at the Palestinian National Congress (legislative body of the Palestine Liberation Organization) in Cairo on 4 February 1969.
+At the Palestinian National Congress (legislative body of the Palestine Liberation Organization) meeting of 1969, Fatah (leading Palestinian political party) gained control of the executive bodies of the PLO., and Arafat was appointed PLO chairman.
 From then on, the Executive Committee was composed essentially of representatives of the various member organizations.
 The PLO at this time did not clearly either accept or reject a two state solution.